Posted by Marketing Team, on

 Make a safe zone

 This again applies mainly to cats as they will suffer with change more than dogs who are quite resilient really.
-Slowly moving your cat's food, water, litter tray, favourite bed or blanket into a quiet room like a spare bedroom can create a little safe place for your cat - not forgetting your Feliway Diffuser.
+Slowly moving your cat's food, water, litter tray, favourite bed or blanket into a quiet room like a spare bedroom can create a little safe place for your cat.

 It's also a great opportunity to introduce them to their cat carrier which they may be fearful of as it usually means a trip to the dreaded VET.
 Try putting their favourite bed in there, some tasty treats, to help your cat feel more positive about the cat carrier, you can also use a pheromone spray to make the box seem more like home.
 Try and do all this at least a week before the big move.

-Ensure your cats are securely in this room at least 24 hours before the moving date to avoid them going missing on the morning, even further in advance if you have an outdoors loving cat like me that likes to wander off for days at time.
+Ensure your cats are securely in this room at least 24 hours before the moving date to avoid them going missing on the morning, even further in advance if you have an outdoors loving cat.
 This also saves you having to keep an eye on them and gives them a safe space to relax.

 Just before your move to a new house you should register your pet with a new local vet.
-Once you end up moving this could slip to the back of your mind, so try and do it in advance - just in case there are any accidents or emergencies.
+When the move is complete this could easily slip to the back of your mind, so try and do it in advance - just in case there are any accidents or emergencies.

 We cannot stress how important it is to update your pets microchip details with your new address and contact telephone numbers are all correct.
 Naturally with lots of open doors as you move in boxes, and all the disruption of moving day, it can be easy for your pet to get outside and get lost.
 You should update your pets microchip details on the day that you move.
 Also, be sure to get a new engraved tag for your dog or cat with your new address/phone number changes on.